-Police said an unidentified man pushed 61-year-old Wai Kuen Kwok of the Bronx off the platform at the Grand Concourse and East 167th Street station in the Highbridge neighborhood, an act that appeared to be unprovoked.
-Kwok was struck by a southbound D train at around 8:40 a.m. and pronounced dead at the scene; his death was classified a homicide.
+Police said an unidentified man pushed 61-year-old Wai Kuen Kwok off the platform at a station in the Bronx, an act that appeared to be unprovoked.
+Kwok was struck by a southbound train at around 8:40 a.m. and pronounced dead at the scene.
 His wife was not injured.

 There was no indication that Kwok knew the man or had had an altercation with him before he was pushed, police said.
 Witnesses told police they believed the man fled the subway station after shoving Kwok and jumped on a city bus.

 There have been three other incidents in recent years that involved a person being pushed onto the tracks.

 In April 2013, a train ran over a man desperately clawing at a Manhattan subway platform after being pushed onto the tracks by a homeless suspect with whom he’d been arguing.